Becoming an Optician in Colorado

 While licensing through the state is not required to work in Colorado as an optician, employers prefer to hire candidates who have achieved two basic types of national certification in the field.
 An educational program should prepare you to pass the exams for certification, but hands-on training through an apprenticeship can also serve as preparation.

 The American Board of Opticianry and the National Contact Lens Examiners are associated organizations that certify opticians.
 They each offer an exam that proves individuals have the skills and knowledge necessary to work as an optician, both with frames and lenses and with contact lenses.
 Registering for and passing these exams is important for getting a good job in Colorado.

-The outlook for opticians in Colorado is great, with a growth of nearly 30 percent.
-This is as compared to the 15 percent overall growth in the field nationwide.
-There is and will continue to be a lot of positions that need to be filled by qualified professionals.
-There were 1,400 opticians employed in the state in 2014, and there should be 1,800 by 2024.
-Growth in jobs for ophthalmic medical technicians is also strong, at 35 percent, while careers in the state for optometrists are growing at a rate of 31 percent.
+The outlook for opticians in Colorado is great, with a growth of nearly 17 percent.
+This is as compared to the 4 percent overall growth in the field nationwide.
+There are and will continue to be a lot of positions that need to be filled by qualified professionals.
+According to the Bureau of labor statistics, there were 1,570 opticians employed in the state in 2020, and there should be 1,840 by 2030.
+Growth in jobs for ophthalmic medical technicians is also strong, at 29 percent, while careers in the state for optometrists are growing at a rate of 19 percent.

 Salaries in Colorado by Occupation

 |Profession||Employment||Mean Hourly Wage||Mean Annual Wage|